-This easy Whole30 Korean Beef Bowl is filling and so flavourful.
-Caramelized beef, cauliflower rice, shredded cabbage, avocado and carrots are served in a big bowl, topped with a fried egg and drizzled with spicy mayo, it’s so so tasty!
-This recipe takes just 30 minutes to make and is Whole30, Paleo, Gluten Free and Dairy Free.
+These Korean Beef Bowls are filling and so flavorful!
+This 30-minute meal is a total crowd pleaser, caramelized beef, rice, shredded cabbage, avocado and carrots are served in a big bowl, topped with a fried egg and drizzled with spicy mayo, it’s so so tasty!

 Korean Beef Bowl

-• It’s quick to make: although this bowl has quite a few components, don’t be intimidated by the length of the recipe, the entire thing takes just 30 minutes to prepare!
+• These easy Korean beef rice bowls are quick to make.
+Although this korean ground beef recipe has quite a few components, don’t be intimidated by the length of the recipe, the entire thing takes just 30 minutes to prepare!
+They are a great meal to make on busy weeknights that the whole family will enjoy.

-• It’s hearty: This is one very filling bowl of food.
+• They are hearty!
+This is one very filling bowl of food.
 Between the rich meat, sliced avocado and optional fried egg, this bowl will leave you feeling satisfied for hours.

-• It’s got so much flavour: sweet, umami, salty, spicy, crunchy, creamy and tender…..your taste buds will be in heaven.
+• They’ve got so much flavor!
+Sweet, umami, salty, spicy, crunchy, creamy and tender…..your taste buds will be in heaven.

 Korean Beef Bowl